-Everyone on the BCM shall be expected to know how to verify diamond cut data and submit an etherscan transaction confirming they have checked the submitted transaction.
-Until Beanstalk is Replanted, Signers are not required to verify each transaction, but doing so is strongly encouraged.
+Everyone on the BCM shall be expected to know how to verify diamondCut data and submit an etherscan transaction confirming they have checked the submitted transaction.
+After Beanstalk is Replanted, Signers are required to verify each transaction.

 As a part of submitting BIPs, the proposer will be responsible for providing thorough documentation or supplementary video to the Beanstalk DAO and BCM for how to review/test all relevant code.